 - $25 perks are the most frequently claimed.

 - $100 perks raise the most money and often make up nearly 30% of total funds raised.

 - Do the math and make sure you’re not losing money.
 (Factor in shipping costs, manufacturing, and time.)

 Include images of your perks

 Your backers will want to see what they’ll receive for supporting you.
 Be sure to use high-quality images to showcase your perks in the best light!

 Consider creating realistic perks that you think you are able to fulfill.

-If 10 people choose the same perk, fulfilling those 10 orders might be easy.
+If 10 people choose the same perk, fulfilling those 10 perks might be easy.
 But what about fulfilling 1,000 of that same perk?
 Think of the challenges of scaling, and cap the number of contributions for that perk with the number that feels achievable.